Naturaily/Naturaily-netlify/_portfolio/lvcloud.md

       animation2: portfolio-right
       text: >-
-        To meet the challenges mentioned above and develop the performant IoT enterprise-level solution, we built Ruby and Ruby on Rails applications using a microservices architecture.
+        To meet the challenges mentioned above and develop the performant IoT enterprise-level solution, we built <strong>Ruby</strong>
+        and <strong>Ruby on Rails</strong> applications using a microservices architecture.
 There is a separate microservice assigned to each type of device, which increases scalability and makes the management, development and maintenance processes much easier.
         Thanks to this approach, we can easily detect the error and quickly respond to it.
 Any necessary fixes are made without affecting other microservices.